4digitmwc/media-centre-articles/interviews/week5-1.md

 **So for me, I personally knew a lot of you guys from various tournaments I’ve staffed for previously.
 This team is filled with a lot of tourney players with notable accomplishments.
 (Einar - TMC1 Champion, VLT:MT Runner-Up, JayLye & StyGix - Top 6 in Osu!Mania Malaysia Tournament 2, Cryolien - TMC1 Champion & 4kMWC 3rd place finisher (2021), Ju1ny - Top 8 in Osu!Mania Malaysia Tournament 1, Tosai - LN3 & 4DMWC 2021) Do you guys think that the tournament experience you all have amassed over the years has really given you guys not only an edge to perform well, but also to adapt into this tournament?**

-**Tosai-**: personally i have too less experience to speak compared to the others but nerves are definitely still holding me back a lot of the time also i didnt even got into omln3-seed 65 sadkek
+**Tosai-**: Personally i have too less experience to speak compared to the others but nerves are definitely still holding me back a lot of the time.
+Also i didnt even got into omln3-seed 65 sadkek

-**JayLye**: for me yeah, I always tried to figure it out which thing I should improve every tournament I played.
+**JayLye**: For me yeah, I always tried to figure it out which thing I should improve every tournament I played.
 But sometimes have to depend on situations, I might did bad for some matches due nerves or something like that.

 **StyGix**: Tbh i can say that i can deal with nerves better now compare to when i first joined 4DMWC 2021 where it was my first ever tournament.
 It also helps me like manage time when to practice and not to over practice to avoid mindblocked on some map.
 So yeah the experience really helps me going into this one..